Explore UAB

 Format: Online, In-Class

-Student studying using their laptopThe UAB Master of Science in Global Health (MSGH) is uniquely offered by the UAB Heersink School of Medicine and the UAB School of Public Health.
+A person using a laptopThe UAB Master of Science in Global Health (MSGH) is uniquely offered by the UAB Heersink School of Medicine and the UAB School of Public Health.
 Global health is an area for collaborative, transnational research and practice that places a priority on improving health and achieving equity in health for all people worldwide.
 This program will connect students with cutting-edge global health research and practice through the collaborations amongst the Sparkman Center for Global Health, the Mary Heersink Institute for Global Health, the Global Health Consortium and international partners.

-• Experienced, diverse faculty with a range of international partners working in interdisciplinary, global health research and practice.
+• Experienced faculty with a range of international partners working in interdisciplinary, global health research and practice.

 • 1st degree of its kind offered in Alabama and one of a few that are jointly offered in the US between two different schools.